Carey1534/Carey1534/README.md

 As founder of **Simplifi AI LLC**, I design and ship multi-agent automation systems, RAG pipelines, and AI-assisted SaaS products for clients who need things to actually work.
 I pair deep technical execution with a product mindset: understand the problem first, then build the right system for it.

-Currently working with **Claude Code** daily as a core part of my development workflow — building, testing, and shipping faster than traditional dev cycles.
+Currently working with **Claude Code** & **OpenAI** daily as a core part of my development workflow — building, testing, and shipping faster than traditional dev cycles.

 ---